t-kessel-datascientist/py_the_dip/README.md

 # online_portfolio_allocation
-Final thesis of the data scientist advanced training (authors: Negah Bremer &amp; Tobias Kessel)
+Final Thesis of the Data Scientist Advanced Training Course (Authors: Negah Bremer &amp; Tobias Kessel)

+This document is was shared for job application reasons only